 - The Library of Google Tag Manager Recipes

 - The Ultime Google Tag Manager Glossary

 Final thoughts on why you should use Google Tag Manager

 I hope it helped you decide to start using GTM or to convince someone else to do it.
 In my opinion, starting to use Google Tag Manager is a no-brainer.
 It’s a relatively easy-to-use solution to control tracking codes in one place.

 Obviously, if you want to track more complex stuff, you’ll definitely need to invest some time in order to learn (there are free and paid options).
 But from my experience, learning was really fun, interesting, and engaging.

-Finally, I don’t think that I listed ALL reasons why you should use Google Tag Manager.
+Finally, I don’t think that I listed ALL the reasons why you should use Google Tag Manager.
 I’m pretty sure there are still some I’ve forgotten or haven’t discovered yet.
 Did I miss anything?
 Let me know in the comments.